 Meritage was incorporated under the laws of the State of Michigan in August 1986 and was assigned a primary SIC Code of 5812 (Retail-Eating Places).
-Meritage has approximately 12,000 employees, of which approximately 2,800 are full-time.
+Meritage has approximately 11,000 employees, of which approximately 2,700 are full-time.
 The Company's consolidated financial statements include the accounts of Meritage Hospitality Group Inc. and all of its wholly-owned subsidiaries and affiliate, consisting of MHG Food Service Inc., OCM Development, LLC, WM Limited Partnership-1998, Wen South, LLC, Wen Georgia LLC, Wen Carolina's LLC, Wen Virginia LLC, Wen Ohio LLC, Wen Oklahoma LLC, Wen Tennessee LLC, Inspired by Opportunity LLC, Uncommon Hospitality Group LLC, We Love Tacos LLC, its 98.5% owned subsidiary, RDG-MHG, LLC, ("RDG"), and its variable interest entity (VIE), Restaurant Holdings, LLC ("Restaurant Holdings"), for which the Company is a primary beneficiary.
 RDG is a 15% partner in TRG-Meritage Bahamas, LLC ("TRG").
 All intercompany transactions and balances have been eliminated in consolidation.
-For convenience, Meritage is not a shell company, and its subsidiaries and affiliate are collectively referred to as "Meritage" or "the Company" throughout this report.
+Meritage is not a shell company, and its subsidiaries and affiliate are collectively referred to as "Meritage" or "the Company" throughout this report.

 The Company operates on a 52/53-week fiscal year ending on the Sunday closest to December 31 of each year.
-Each of the two fiscal years presented ended December 31, 2023 and January 1, 2023 contained 52 weeks.
+Each of the two fiscal years presented ended December 29, 2024 and December 31, 2023 contained 52 weeks.

-Meritage operates 376 Wendy's quick-service restaurants as a franchisee of Quality Is Our Recipe, LLC, a subsidiary of The Wendy's Company.
-To simplify the language in this disclosure, Quality Is Our Recipe, LLC will hereafter be referred to as "The Wendy's Company".
-The Company operates Wendy's restaurants in 16 states, which include eight restaurants in Arkansas, 32 in Connecticut, 59 in Florida, 51 in Georgia, 12 in Indiana, 13 in Massachusetts, 56 in Michigan, eight in Mississippi, three in Missouri, 24 in North Carolina, 15 in Ohio, 29 in Oklahoma, one in South Carolina, 34 in Tennessee, 16 in Texas and 15 in Virginia.
+Meritage operates 374 Wendy's quick-service restaurants as a franchisee of Quality Is Our Recipe, LLC, a subsidiary of The Wendy's Company.
+Quality Is Our Recipe, LLC will hereafter be referred to as "The Wendy's Company".
+The Company operates Wendy's restaurants in 15 states, which include eight restaurants in Arkansas, 32 in Connecticut, 58 in Florida, 51 in Georgia, 13 in Indiana, 13 in Massachusetts, 58 in Michigan, eight in Mississippi, three in Missouri, 22 in North Carolina, 15 in Ohio, 28 in Oklahoma, 34 in Tennessee, 16 in Texas and 15 in Virginia.
 Through its development and acquisition efforts, the Company is one of the nation's largest Wendy's franchisees.